 - Relaying information to beneficiaries about a trust

 We can help ensure trustees fulfill their duties by chairing trustee meetings and providing advice on how to manage a trust.
-For more information on the responsibilities of a trustee, click here.

 If you leave assets to children under the age of 18, they do not legally have the capacity to handle their finances and a deputy must be appointed by the Court of Protection.
 This can be a costly and lengthy process, and you will not have control over who is appointed unlike with a trustee.
 However, there are options that will allow your wishes to be fulfilled.